 The Occupational Therapy program has a Freshman admission policy.
 Candidates for freshman admission are required to complete a rigorous high school preparatory program of study.
 Students must demonstrate successful completion of high school math and science courses.
 Grades should be B level or better for consideration.

 Transfer students are accepted on a competitive, space-available basis in the second year of the BS/MS program (see requirements below).
-A minimum grade of C in any previously taken science courses is required to be accepted into the occupational therapy program.
+A minimum grade of B in any previously taken science courses is required to be accepted into the occupational therapy program.
 Science courses considered for acceptance must have been taken within 5 years of the student’s application to the OT Program.
 Note - all students transferring into the OT program must do so at the Sophomore level due to OT course curriculum requirements.
-All of the science courses required in the OT curriculum (BIO.Q 103/103L, BIO 210/210L, BIO 211/211L) must be completed successfully with a grade of C prior to entering into OTR 313: Gross Anatomy which is offered in the summer between the sophomore and junior years.

 Occupational Therapy Program Requirements

 The combined 5-year BS/MS Degree in Occupational Therapy requires completion of 164 total credit hours (133 credit hours at the undergraduate level; 31 credit hours at the graduate level).
-Occupational Therapy undergraduate students must obtain a C (2.0) in science courses and a B- in OT courses in order to proceed in the major.
-Students who do not meet the minimum grade requirement of B- in OTR 311 Gross Anatomy (completed summer prior to the junior year) will not be permitted to move forward with the OT curriculum.
+Occupational Therapy undergraduate students must maintain a cumulative GPA of 3.0, a GPA of 3.0 in sciences courses, and a grade of B or higher in all Occupational Therapy courses in order to proceed in the major.
 All graduate level coursework must be completed with a grade of B or higher (minimum overall GPA 3.0).
 Note - OT courses, as well as courses in the liberal arts and sciences program may be subject to change.